-Review of August 2017 Operations
+Review of October 2017 Operations

-Consumptive entitlement holders collectively used 770 ML during August to supply urban and rural system demands.
+Consumptive entitlement holders collectively used 1,145 ML during October to supply urban and rural system demands.

-Planned September 2017 Operations
+Planned November 2017 Operations

-Reservoirs are expected to remain at suitable levels through September for a range of recreational activities, including boating at reservoirs where this is permitted.
+Reservoirs are expected to remain at suitable levels through November for a range of recreational activities, including boating at reservoirs where this is permitted.
 Please refer to the Reservoir Level information page for further information on water levels and recreation activities permitted at each reservoir.